 Fintech refers to the intersection of finance and technology.
 By many accounts, fintech is becoming increasingly popular and is changing the landscape of investment management.
-According to the CFA Institute, advancements include the use of Big Data and artificial intelligence (AI).
+According to the CFA Institute, advancements include Big Data and artificial intelligence (AI).
 Fintech also involves machine learning to evaluate investment opportunities, optimize portfolios, and mitigate risks.
 Let’s explore some of the trends in fintech for 2020.

-Large Investments Into Digital Transformation
+Significant Investments Into Digital Transformation

 RegTech Will Help Banks and Lenders Comply With Regulation

 Financial institutions will benefit from AI-powered RegTech monitoring, reporting, and maintaining compliance with large regulatory data volumes.

 Broadminded Lenders Use Algorithms to Benefit Lenders and Borrowers